The lights begin to flicker. You hear the regular hum of the refrigerator hiccup, then return. But then it all goes dark. Your power is out.

 Here’s a quick guide from the USDA’s Food Safety website:

-- What to toss.
+What to toss.
 Meats, fish, seafood, poultry, soy meat substitute, eggs, leftovers, milk, yogurt, mayonnaise, lunch meats hot dogs, bacon.
 Also, soft cheeses such as mozzarella, queso blanco, brie, cottage cheese and any cheese-filled pastries or pies.
 Also toss leftovers from pre-outage meals.

-- What to keep.
+What to keep.
 Hard cheeses such as cheddar, Swiss and Parmesan are OK, but not if they’ve been shredded.
 Fresh, uncut fruits and veggies are safe, unless they are the packaged, pre-washed kind.
 Fruit juices in glass or plastic bottles or containers are OK to keep, but not juices stored in open cans.

 Never taste food to determine its safety.
 The USDA advises that you can’t rely on appearance or smell to determine whether something is safe for your family to eat.

-If you aren’t sure, these hotlines have answers – assuming you have a working phone that doesn’t depend on electricity to work or recharge.
-Food information hotlines: USDA Meat and Poultry, 800-535-4555; FDA Seafood, 800-FDA-4010; FDA’s Food Safety Information, 888-723-3366.
+If you aren’t sure, call the USDA Meat and Poultry Hotline (888-674-6854), assuming you have a working phone that doesn’t depend on electricity to work or recharge.

 When in doubt, throw it out.
-It just isn’t worth saving $20 worth of food that could wind up costing 10 times as much in medical bills.
+It isn’t worth saving $20 worth of food that could wind up costing 10 times as much in medical bills.